 A representative or branch office is a physical establishment of a company that is separated from the organization’s main locations but is not classified as its own legal entity.
 Consequently, it is the head office that bears all the responsibilities, obligations, and actions of this setup.

 A sole trader is the easiest form of setup.
 There are no minimum requirements for share capital.
 Sole traders are not considered to be legal entities but can be registered for all taxation purposes.
 All profits and liabilities will be taken care of by the owner themselves.

 Limited liability company setups are extremely common.
 In this form of legal entity, the number of shareholders can range from 1 to 50.
 The minimum share capital required is ₽10,000.
 It is mandatory to pay half the amount during the incorporation and the remaining half can be paid within a span of one year.

 - Open joint-stock companies – permitted to transfer their stocks to the public.
 The minimum share capital requirement is ₽100,000.

 - Closed joint-stock companies – can only transfer their shares within the shareholders.
 The minimum share capital requirement is ₽10,000.

 The minimum time required for registering a firm in Russia is roughly two weeks.

-Employees need to sign an employment contract with their employer within the first 3 days of joining the organization.
-If the employer does not provide an employment contract within the stipulated time frame, it can be deemed as a breach of legislation.
+Employees need to sign the contract with the organizations within the first 3 days of joining the work.
+However, if the employer does not provide an employment contract within the stipulated time frame, this calls for a breach of legislation.

 - Job functions